alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 This is not always true, depending on your research group and funding situation.
 But in the right environment, it’s true to an extent that’s not possible in industry.

-Adam Marcus sums it up well: “__You’re in charge...Your advisors are smart collaborators with lots of experience, but they aren't your boss.__” - [The N=1 guide to grad school](http://marcua.net/writing/gradschool-guide/)
+Adam Marcus sums it up well: “_You’re in charge...Your advisors are smart collaborators with lots of experience, but they aren't your boss._” - [The N=1 guide to grad school](http://marcua.net/writing/gradschool-guide/)

-A trusted mentor once told me, getting a PhD the right way is trading money for operational freedom^1.
-After having been on both sides, I'll take freedom and accountability any day.
+A trusted mentor once told me, getting a PhD the right way is trading money for operational freedom.<sup>3</sup> After having been on both sides, I'll take freedom and accountability any day.

 # Unstructured time
-There is a __lot__ of unstructured time in grad school.
-Even during the first semester, when there’s an emphasis on classes, I’ve been surprised at how much free time and how little structure there is.
+There is a _lot_ of unstructured time in grad school.
+Even during the first semester, when there’s an emphasis on classes, I’ve been surprised at how much free time there is.

-I’m taking 4 classes, which is more than I’ll take in any other semester, and it’s still 12 hours a week.
+I’m taking 4 classes, which is more than I’ll take in any other semester, and it’s still only 12 hours a week.

 Free time opens up exciting possibilities such as crafting the ideal [maker vs manager schedule](http://www.paulgraham.com/makersschedule.html).
-A data scientist at a startup, faced with deadlines and meetings and competing priorities, can only dream about a calendar with such large chunks of open time.
+In contrast, working at a startup means deadlines, meetings, and competing priorities, and one can only dream of a calendar with such large chunks of open time.

 On the other hand, this level of freedom is intimidating, and I’m still getting used to it.
 An empty calendar is easy to waste.
-The upside is there, but it’s not guaranteed.
-Which leads me to my next point.
+The upside is there, but it’s not guaranteed, which leads me to my next point.

-# Risk and Reward
+# Risk vs. reward
 I’ve covered the good aspects, but leaving a job to get a PhD comes with real risks.
 Unlike a cushy job in industry, getting a PhD sucks in many ways:
-- __It's long__: 4-6 years, if not more.
+- _It's long_: 4-6 years, if not more.
 You can quit a job anytime (in the US at least).
 If you quit a PhD part way through, you might not have anything to show for it.
-- __It's stressful and hard__: smart people have told me it's the hardest thing they've done.
+- _It's stressful and hard_: smart people have told me it's the hardest thing they've done.
-- __It's an emotional roller-coaster__: self-doubt and imposter syndrome are common, as well as long periods of questioning whether you're making any progress.
+- _It's an emotional roller-coaster_: self-doubt and imposter syndrome are common, as well as long periods of questioning whether you're making any progress.
-- __It’s a large pay cut compared to working in industry__: Especially if your alternative is working in tech, the monetary opportunity cost is huge.
+- _It’s a large pay cut compared to working in industry_: Especially if your alternative is working in tech, the monetary opportunity cost is huge.

 Leaving industry to pursue a PhD is doubling down on both risk and reward.
 I did it to take a bet on myself.
 For someone who wants to start a company, grad school in ChemE is perfect for creative freedom: a place to meet people and bounce ideas.